Surat Thani Lower Southern Gulf, Thailand Travel Guide

 Less common in Surat Thani city than in larger metropolitan areas like Bangkok.
 If you find one, ensure the driver agrees to use the meter.
 If a meter is not used, negotiate the fare before starting your journey.
 Taxis are typically found waiting at the airport, train station, bus terminal, and major hotels.

 Cash is the predominant payment method for taxis; drivers rarely accept credit cards.
 For Grab, you can often link a card, but cash payment is also an option.
-It's good practice to have small bills available for taxi fares.
+It's good practice to own small bills available for taxi fares.

 Formal, organized walking tours in Surat Thani city are not widely advertised.
 However, self-guided exploration of the night market, morning markets, and riverfront areas is easy.